Code-Institute-Submissions/tudormir-P1-Love-Geometry/README.md

 I have today change the code for the six aditional pages to fit on smaller screens.
 Unfortunally I still don't know how to do it for the main image.
 I have found a way to do that, so it is working now.

-My website is responsive, here is the score from Lighthouse.
+My website is responsive, here is the image.

 ![My Image][def].
 [def]: assets/images/iamresponsive.webp